JonathanSemelak/BESEL/README.md

   make
 ```

 NETCDF_DIR is assumed to be /usr.
-If not, override with
+If not, override with:

 ```
   make NETCDF_DIR=/your/path/to/netcdf`